What is Sexual Abuse?

 Any sexual act which is performed without consent from both parties is a crime which is taken very seriously by law.
 No one has the right to sexually abuse you, not even your partner.
 If you have been sexually abused or raped you may need time to think about what has happened to you.
 You don’t have to report it to the police if you don’t want to.
 However, consider getting medical help as soon as possible, because you may be at risk of pregnancy or sexually transmitted infections (STIs).

 Counselling for Victims of Child Sexual Abuse

 Sexual abuse to children causes extreme mental health difficulties, and children often fear that the abuser will harm their families if they speak openly about the crime.
-Whether the abuse happened a long time ago or more recently, in the majority of cases of child sexual abuse the victim and the perpetrator know each other.
-It takes time, patience and an environment of safety for a sexual health counsellor to earn the trust of a victim of child sexual abuse.
+Whether the abuse happened a long time ago or more recently, in most cases of child sexual abuse the victim and the perpetrator know each other.
+It takes time and an environment of safety for a sexual health counsellor to earn the trust of a victim of child sexual abuse.

 Counselling for Rape Victims

 Rape counsellors will never force you to talk about anything until you are ready.
 When you work with a sexual abuse counsellor who is right for you, you should feel understood and supported.
 You’ll be encouraged to express your feelings in safe and appropriate ways.
 Counselling (whether done online or in person) can provide a safe space for you to discuss your experiences so that you can move forwards in life.

 Sexual Abuse Counselling